pedr0no/ms-medical-examination-scheduler/README.md

 # ms-medical-examination-scheduler
-Microservice to schedule medical exams for patients
+Microsservice to schedule medical exams for patients